tecris/dockerfiles/nexus/README.md

 # Dockerize Nexus

 ============================================

 1. Nexus available at http://172.17.0.1:8081
  * `user/password: admin/admin123`
-2. For the impatient if ~/.m2/settings.xml does not exist.
+2. For the impatient, ONLY if ~/.m2/settings.xml does not exist.
- * `cp settings.xml ~/.m2/settings.xml`
+ * `# cp settings.xml ~/.m2/settings.xml`
 3. Step-by-step  [Configure-Maven-to-Deploy-to-Nexus][1]
  * Configure project, add distribution management in pom:
  ```